 Briefly, this is how it works.
 The seller and buyer of property sign a contract with the seller assigning his rights under the agreement to the QI.
-When the deal closes, the sale proceeds do not go to the seller but to the QI which holds them until the seller tells it what property he intends to acquire (which he must do within 45 days) and actually closes on the purchase of replacement property (which he must do within 180 days).
+When the deal closes, the sale proceeds do not go to the seller but to the QI which holds them until the seller tells it what property he intends to acquire (which he must do within 45 days) and actually closes on the purchase of replacement property (which must be done within 180 days, subject to tax filing deadlines).
 The QI then releases the funds to make the purchase.

 If all of the rules are carefully followed, the Internal Revenue Service will treat the transaction as a qualifying exchange and not consider it a taxable event.